MOSAIC- Paris France

-The Summer 2015 MOSAIC program in Paris, France will include a courses taught by Dr. Scott Richardson, Assistant Professor of Educational Foundations at Millersville University, Dr. Jason Baker, Assistant Professor of Psychology at Millersville University, and Dr. Nadine Gardner, Associate Professor & Director of Sustainability Education & Research Project at Millersville University.
+The Summer 2015 MOSAIC program in Paris, France will include a courses taught by Dr. Scott Richardson, Assistant Professor of Educational Foundations at Millersville University, Dr. Jason Baker, Assistant Professor of Psychology at Millersville University, and Dr. Nadine Garner, Associate Professor & Director of the Center for Sustainability.

 Before applying to this program, students are STRONGLY encouraged to research the program thoroughly and discuss their plans with the Office of Global Education, their academic advisor(s) and any family members or other parties involved in the decision making process.